top of page

 Empower Your Day: How Journaling with a Bullet System Can Revolutionize Your Personal and Professional Life

 Ask my fiancé or any of my friends, I forget things, lots of things.
 I'm busy among other things, so it makes sense.
 This step is to help alleviate "forgetting" things and assist in keeping focused.
-I'll list out things like make a dentist appointment, pay my bills, or find wedding venues (literally on my list now).
+I'll list out things like make a dentist appointment, pay my bills, or personal errands and appointments that would otherwise get forgotten.
 I have shiny object syndrome; I forget things and get easily distracted (a huge struggle for me).
 This helps keep my personal tasks ready to be tackled on my sorta lunch breaks.

 Unlocking Your Potential: How Daily Logging Can Transform Your Personal and Professional Life